How to Write an Internship Cover Letter: Examples & Tips

 Step 5: The Closing Paragraph

-This section is where you can relate your experience to the internship and explain why you’re the best candidate for the role.
+This section is where you can relate your experience to the internship opportunity and explain why you’re the best candidate for the role.
 Be sure to include a thank-you and a sign-off at the end.

 An Example Final Paragraph